adon-cloudcannon/landing-page-test/src/collections/ssg-pages/git-based-cms.md

                     If anyone on your team needs to roll a site back, CloudCannon has you covered, with full version control of both code and content.
-Easily set up staging environments via branching, hand over sites to content managers and editors with our fine-tuned granular permissions, and keep on creating.
+Easily set up your staging environments via branching, hand over your sites to content managers and editors with our fine-tuned granular permissions, and keep on creating.

                     With CloudCannon, your creative development and